 Note that the Women in Atheism panel at AACon 2013 is also a must-view adjunct to this, since in it the women on the panel brilliantly answer some of the common questions that arose from my talk.
 Unfortunately that video is not yet online (I’m not sure if they are putting everything up or only select things).
 I will link it in here as soon as I find out it’s available.
 But one of the examples of what they addressed is the hyperskeptical claim that all the harassment of atheism women in our movement is done by hundreds of Christians posing as atheists, which actually should outrage you all the more if you really believed that (rather than using it as an excuse to do nothing about it).
 Greta Christina gave an excellent discourse on why that doubt is irrational (in short: we see the same phenomenon in every other movement, e.g. the gaming and tech industries, so we should not expect to be a miraculous exception), and other members of the panel added to that (such as pointing out that we have plenty of evidence a lot of them are atheists).

 I also did a podcast last month on Atheism+ that went up just recently, in which I have a reasonable conversation with someone who disapproves of it, UK political scientist and Huffington Post blogger Tony Sobrado (listen to his Interview with Richard Carrier on Atheism Plus).
 No hating or flaming, and no straw men or other fallacies.
 He had concerns based on misunderstandings and missing or incorrect information, asked about them calmly, and gave me the opportunity to answer them.
 All without any atmosphere of hostility.
 A model for how to do this.
-In fact, we covered so much great ground that this is a really good conversation on A+ that could use a written transcript.
-If anyone has the time and gumption to create one, I will publish it on my blog, with credit.
+[A convenient transcript of that interview is now available.]

-That podcast was inspired by Sobrado’s Huffington Post article against Atheism+ “What Is Atheism Plus and Do We Need It?” and you can see how we addressed everything in his article on that show.
+That podcast was inspired by Sobrado’s Huffington Post article against Atheism+ “What Is Atheism Plus and Do We Need It?” and from listening to the ensuing podcast or reading its transcript you can see how we addressed everything in his article on that show.
 So anyone who may have read that and wondered how we might respond (or was angered by it and wished someone would answer it), this is the podcast for you.
 But the AACon video is a good introductory piece to start with.
 The two together tell you pretty much all you need in order to understand what we’re really advocating in the Atheism+ movement and why.